Your Professional Pathway in Neonatal Nursing – QIS Foundation

 The TVW QIS Foundation Programme has a rich history of developing neonatal expertise.
 The TVW Foundation Programme was initially developed as a Preceptorship/Foundation Programme by Kim Edwards and piloted in the Wessex region in October 2014.

 Thanks to the strong positive feedback from all stakeholders, the programme was expanded to include the Thames Valley region.
 Over time, it has undergone significant development, embracing technological advancements to offer a comprehensive, blended learning experience.
-This programme is now accessible to you from the moment you begin working in a neonatal unit.
+This programme is now accessible to you from the moment you begin working in a neonatal unit, whether that is within the TVW region or wider afield.

 - Flexible Start Date: We offer rolling registration, allowing you to begin the programme as soon as you commence your role in a neonatal unit.

-- Varied Assessment Methods: Engage with our content through interactive questions, comprehensive capability assessment, practical clinical workshops, and quality improvement audits.
+- Varied Assessment Methods: Engage with our content through interactive questions, comprehensive capability assessment, practical clinical workshops, and written assignments.

-- Integrated ELfH Resources: Relevant E-Learning for Health (ELfH) packages are seamlessly integrated into the syllabus to enrich your learning experience.
+- Integrated ELfH Resources: Relevant E-Learning for Health (ELfH) packages are seamlessly integrated into the curriculum to enrich your learning experience.

 | Domains |